-Introduces generic research methodologies and the ways subject specific material, analysis and evaluation techniques can be a vehicle for personal study.
-This is shared with other Masters programmes in the School of Art and Design, and so gives an opportunity to share ideas with artists, designers and curators from across disciplines.
+Research Methods introduces research methodologies and the ways subject specific material, analysis and evaluation techniques can be a vehicle for personal study.
+This is shared with other Master's programmes in the Schools of Art and Design, and so gives an opportunity to share ideas with artists, designers and curators from across disciplines.

-Considers the nature of collecting and the influence of collecting on curatorial practice.
-We assess the way collections act as a 'ground' for new work by artists, makers and in specialist creative project work, as well as traditional interpretation.
-You can study private collectors, the transition of 'private' to 'public', and the process of defining objects as 'collectible'.
-It covers material culture, collecting the digital, oral history and its methods, research in archiving and management of historical and contemporary collections.
+Collections and Collecting considers the nature of collecting and the influence of collecting on curatorial practice.
+We assess the way collections act as a "ground" for new work by artists, makers and in specialist creative project work, as well as traditional interpretation.
+You can study private collectors, the transition of private to public, and the process of defining objects as "collectable".
+It covers material culture, collecting the digital, oral history and its methods, research in archiving, and management of historical and contemporary collections.

 How will I be assessed?

-- Your ability to deal with complex issues in the area of curatorial practice history, theory and context, effectively employing skill in analysis and synthesis as necessary.
+- Deal with complex issues in the area of curatorial practice history, theory and context, effectively employing skill in analysis and synthesis as necessary

-- Your ability to independently plan and implement research activities in the subject fields of curatorial practice, demonstrating professionalism, self-direction and originality.
+- Independently plan and implement research activities in the subject fields of curatorial practice, demonstrating professionalism, self-direction and originality

-- Your ability to effectively propose and curate exhibitions, drawing on research and understanding.
+- Effectively propose and curate exhibitions, drawing on research and understanding

-- Your ability to initiate and contribute to debate and discussion in relation to curatorial practice.
+- Initiate and contribute to debate and discussion in relation to curatorial practice.